I’ve spent more than two decades in this industry, not because I chose it, but because offices and cubicles make me grumpy.

 That direction included training people to become bartenders with no experience, and then starting my own bar inventory consulting business, Bar Patrol, in 2010 which helps bar owners & managers run a more profitable bar.

-In 2016 I developed a Master Course training program called Bar Consulting Secrets which trains bar/restaurant industry people to abandon their late nights and long hours to become bar inventory consultants (like me) earning $125 – $150 per hour.
+In 2016 I developed a training program called the Bar Auditor Master Course which trains bar/restaurant industry people to abandon their late nights and long hours to become bar inventory auditors (like me) earning $125 – $150 per hour.